 X-linked infantile spinal muscular atrophy

-At least four mutations in the UBA1 gene have been found to cause X-linked infantile spinal muscular atrophy.
-This condition is characterized by severe muscle weakness that begins at birth or in early infancy and affects only boys.
+Variants in the UBA1 gene have been reported to cause X-linked infantile spinal muscular atrophy.
+This condition is characterized by severe muscle weakness that begins at birth or in early infancy.
 Weakness in the chest muscles that control breathing often causes death from respiratory failure in early childhood.

-Each of the UBA1 gene mutations that causes X-linked infantile spinal muscular atrophy changes one DNA building block (nucleotide) in an area of the gene known as exon 15.
-These mutations reduce the activity, function, or production of the enzyme.
-This shortage of functional enzyme allows damaged or unneeded proteins to build up inside cells instead of being degraded, which may damage cells and contribute to cell death.
+UBA1 gene variants that cause X-linked infantile spinal muscular atrophy are inherited and present in all cells in the body.
+They all change one DNA building block (nucleotide) in an area of the gene known as exon 15.
+These variants reduce the activity, function, or production of the enzyme.
+This shortage of functional enzyme allows damaged or unneeded proteins to build up inside cells instead of being broken down, which may damage cells and contribute to cell death.
 This buildup also disrupts protein homeostasis.
-If damaged or unneeded proteins are not degraded, they can impair normal cell functions by stopping the production of new proteins.
+If damaged or unneeded proteins are not broken down, they can impair normal cell functions by stopping the production of new proteins.
 An imbalance in protein production and breakdown can ultimately lead to cell death.
 Specialized nerve cells that control muscle movement (motor neurons) are particularly susceptible to disruptions in cell function, likely due to their large size.
 Loss of these cells causes many of the signs and symptoms of X-linked infantile spinal muscular atrophy.More About This Health Condition

 Other Names for This Gene

 - ubiquitin-like modifier activating enzyme 1